port-labs/port-docs/docs/create-self-service-experiences/setup-backend/gitlab-pipeline/examples/deploy-s3-bucket-crossplane.md

 </details>
 <br/>

-6. In your `crossplane_deployer` Gitlab Project, create a template file named `s3bucket-crossplane.yaml` in `crossplane-templates` directory in the `main` branch with the following content:
+6. In your `crossplane_deployer` Gitlab Project, create a template file named `s3bucket-crossplane.yaml` in the `crossplane-templates` directory in the `main` branch with the following content:

 <details>
 <summary>s3bucket-crossplane.yaml</summary>